ardwetha/python_logic/README.md

 # What is this
-- this is a simple library representing logical sentences
+- this is a simple libary representing logical sentences

-- WIP

-## ToDo
-- Add Knowledgebases
-- Add more features like conclusions

 # Usage
 - just include the logic_classes.py file in your project and import all needed classes